The continent of Africa is filled with the most diverse cultures, wildlife and landscapes

 5. Jemaa el-Fnaa in Morocco

 This is one of the most famous shopping destinations in the world.
-It is a market located in the heart of the Marrakesh with the most vast kinds of stalls.
-From food and handcrafted goods stalls, to heena painters and snake charmer, all topped off with dancing gigs and musicians.
+It is a market located in the heart of the Marrakesh with the vastest kinds of stalls.
+From food and handcrafted goods stalls to Heena painters and snake charmer, all topped off with dancing gigs and musicians.

 6. Robben Island in South Africa.